 Count the cost

-If you desire to receive Christ, we offer the following prayer as an example.
-It is not a formula, but it is a representation of what it means to trust in Christ.
+If you desire to receive Christ, take the following prayer as an example to use in your life.
+It is not a formula to be saved, but it is an example representation of what it means to trust in Christ.

 If you have prayed the prayer truthfully and faithfully, then you have obeyed Christ and believed the gospel (Mark 1:15).
 You’ve done so because God has granted that you come to Christ (John 6:65), worked belief in you (John 6:29), and granted that you believe (Phil.
 1:29).